TStrong85/599G1-Project/index.md

 ## Methodology
 ### Part 1: Learning to use the framework
 The first part of this project involved getting familiar with the ML Agents framework since I had never used it before.
 To do this, I went through various tutorials and followed along with one.
 Afterwards, I used the ending point of that tutorial as a starting point for this project.
-[Here is the particular tutorial that I followed at this stage](https://youtu.be/n5rY9ffqryU) amd [the associated repo](https://github.com/Sebastian-Schuchmann/AI-Racing-Karts).
+[Here is the particular tutorial that I followed at this stage](https://youtu.be/n5rY9ffqryU) and [the associated repo](https://github.com/Sebastian-Schuchmann/AI-Racing-Karts).

 In addition to this, the [ML Agents Github repo](https://github.com/Unity-Technologies/ml-agents) had a number of example scenes and training environments available to download and use.